Deploying Grafana

 Grafana is available as a Docker image and can be configured using environment variables.
 As a result, you can use Direct Docker Image Deploy to easily deploy Grafana on Aptible.

-Here's a minimal deployment configuration to get you started.
+Here is the minimal deployment configuration to get you started.
 In the example below, you'll have to substitute a number of variables:

 • $ADMIN_PASSWORD: Generate a strong password for your Grafana admin user.